franciscozorrilla/metaGEM/README.md

 ## Active Development

-Are you sad that your favorite binner didn't make it into the metaGEM workflow?
-Have you developed a new bioinformatics tool that you would like to see incorporated into metaGEM?
+Are you sad that your favorite binner didn't make it into the `metaGEM` workflow?
+Have you developed a new bioinformatics tool that you would like to see incorporated into `metaGEM`?
 Want alternative tools for certain tasks or even new additional features?
 We want to hear from you!

-If you want to see any new additional or alternative tools incorporated into the metaGEM workflow please do not hesitate to raise an issue or create a pull request.
+If you want to see any new additional or alternative tools incorporated into the `metaGEM` workflow please do not hesitate to raise an issue or create a pull request.
 Snakemake allows workflows to be very flexible, and adding new rules is as easy as filling out the following template and adding it to the Snakefile:

 ```
 rule package-name: